 Nominal voltage is the level of electrical power in a system.
 This voltage usually ranges between 440 V and 756kV.
 Nominal voltage is a crucial part of voltage systems because it builds the foundation upon which we can communicate about voltage systems.
 It indicates the standard and foundational nominal voltage at which something was installed.
 In turn, it tells us what range the system best operates in.

 Look at the electronic devices around you and appreciate their inner workings and systems.
-Remember these differences between rated and operating voltage.
+Remember these differences between rated voltage vs. operating voltage.
 It’s crucial that devices do not exceed their maximum voltage so that they may operate safely.
 The current voltage they are operated at is called the operating voltage, while the total amount of voltage they can manage is called the nominal voltage.
 All three voltage types are essential to a healthy operating system.